webhavr/rustNotes/Rust Keywords.md

 * Constants, like statics, should always be in `SCREAMING_SNAKE_CASE`
 * Not allowed to use `mut` with constants.
 Constants aren’t just immutable by default—they’re always immutable.
 * You declare constants using the const keyword instead of the let keyword, and the type of the value must be annotated.

+### `static`
+* A static item is a value which is valid for the entire duration of your program (a `static` lifetime).
+* Similarities to `const`
+  * Both contain a value
+  * Both require type annotations
+  * Both can only be initialized with constant functions and values
+* Differences from `const`
+  * They represent a location in memory
+  * That means that you can have references to static items and potentially even modify them, making them essentially global variables.
+  * 2 types
+    * Simple statics
+    * Mutable statics